The coziest reading season has arrived so it’s time to plan your winter reading list!

 6. Keeper of Lost Children by Sadeqa Johnson

-Setting: Germany; Maryland, USA
+Setting: Germany; Philadelphia and Maryland, USA

 7. Liberty Street by Heather Marshall